Latency Reduction for Mobile Edge Computing in HetNets by Uplink and Downlink Decoupled Access: System Model

 \subsubsection{Uplink transmission}

 The average rate, in bits/s, for transmitting the input bits of a typical MU in the uplink using DL-based or coupled association is given by

-where $\gamma^{ul}_k$ is the target SINR threshold for MU connected to the $k$th tier in the uplink; $W^{ul}$ is the uplink bandwidth in Hz; $N_{D,k}$ is the average number of uplink MUs associated with a BS in the $k$th tier using DL-based association and is given by $N_{D,k}=\lambda_u A_{kl}^{D} /\lambda_k$ where $A_{kl}^{D}$ is the association probability as given in (2) and (3) with $k=l=S$ for SBS tier and $k=l=M$ for MBS tier, respectively; and $\mathrm{P}_{D,k}^{ul}(\gamma^{ul}_k)$ is the coverage probability in the uplink of heterogeneous network, i.e., the probability that the instantaneous uplink SINR is larger than or equal to the corresponding thresholds $\gamma^{ul}_k$ when a typical MU is associated with $k$th tier via DL-based or coupled association.
+where $\gamma^{ul}_k$ is the target SINR threshold for MU connected to the $k$th tier in the uplink; $W^{ul}$ is the uplink bandwidth in Hz; $N_{D,k}$ is the average number of uplink MUs associated with a BS in the $k$th tier using DL-based association and is given by $N_{D,k}=\lambda_u A_{kl}^{D} /\lambda_k$ where $A_{kl}^{D}$ is the association probability as given in (2) and (3) with $k=l=S$ for SBS tier and $k=l=M$ for MBS tier, respectively; and $\mathrm{P}_{D,k}^{ul}(\gamma^{ul}_k)$ is the coverage probability in the UL of HetNet, i.e., the probability that the instantaneous UL SINR is larger than or equal to the corresponding thresholds $\gamma^{ul}_k$ when a typical MU is associated with $k$th tier via coupled association.
 Throughout, for notation simplicity, we consider identical per-tier SINR thresholds, i.e., $\gamma_k^{ul}=\gamma^{ul}$ for all $k$.
-This probability is derived in \cite{petar} as
+The coverage probability is derived in \cite{petar} as

 where $\tilde \lambda_u = p \lambda_u$ with $p$ being the thinning probability given by $p=(\lambda_M+\lambda_S)/\lambda_u$ and $f_{{X}_k}^{D}(x)$ is the Probability Density Function (PDF) of the distance between a typical MU and its serving BS using DL-based association which reads \cite{petar}